gajus/eslint-plugin-jsdoc/README.md

 Requires all types to be valid JSDoc, Closure, or TypeScript compiler types without syntax errors.
-Note that what determines a valid type is handled by our type parsing engine, [jsdoctypeparser](https://github.com/jsdoctypeparser/jsdoctypeparser), using [`settings.jsdoc.mode`](#eslint-plugin-jsdoc-settings-mode) to determine whether to use jsdoctypeparser's "permissive" mode or the stricter "jsdoc", "typescript", "closure" modes.
+Note that what determines a valid type is handled by our type parsing engine, [jsdoc-type-pratt-parser](https://github.com/jsdoc-type-pratt-parser/jsdoc-type-pratt-parser), using [`settings.jsdoc.mode`](#eslint-plugin-jsdoc-settings-mode) to determine whether to use jsdoc-type-pratt-parser's "permissive" parsing or the stricter "jsdoc", "typescript", "closure" modes.

 The following tags have their "type" portions (the segment within brackets) checked (though those portions may sometimes be confined to namepaths,